 Not a bad weapon, thought Sam.
 And you’re going to need it.

 Ms. Twitch rang the doorbell.

-I would have waited till the screaming stopped, thought Sam.
-But then he prepared himself, positioning himself to dart inside when Alex let the seemingly harmless Ms. Twitch in.
+I would have waited till the screaming stopped, he thought.
+But then he prepared, positioning himself to dart inside when Alex let the seemingly harmless Ms. Twitch in.